How You Set Up Contract Party Roles

 Using the following setups, you can make party roles available for use in contracts and view the primary parties on the Create Contract page.

 Party roles provide a way of specifying the roles of different parties in the contract.
-For example, a sales contract may include the customer, a partner, and the internal business unit selling the product and service.
-The application comes with predefined party roles, but you can create additional roles and specify how the roles are used in sales, purchasing, and project contracts.
+For example, a sales contract might include the customer, a partner, and the internal business unit selling the product and service.
+The application comes with predefined party roles, but you can create more roles and specify how the roles are used in sales, purchasing, and project contracts.

-As seen in the table, the application comes with the predefined party role names in the lookup type OKC_PARTY_ROLE.
-You can add additional lookup codes in the Setup and Maintenance work area by selecting the Manage Contract Party Roles task that's part of the Enterprise Contracts offering in the Enterprise Contracts Base functional area.
+The application includes predefined party role names in the lookup type OKC_PARTY_ROLE.
+You can add more lookup codes in Setup and Maintenance using Enterprise Contracts offering > Enterprise Contracts Base functional area > Manage Contract Party Roles task.

 CUSTOMER